 There are also automatons which could sustain the cruel climate and work when the workers can’t.
 But such a thing comes at a price.
 These robots come at exorbitant rates and require steam cores to be made.

 There are a variety of buildings, each with their own attributes, which could be constructed around the generator.
 When built within the heat zone, the workers can work there without having to worry about getting ill.
 If the buildings are built outside the range of the generator, the cold could inflict severe injuries on the workers.
-Alternatively, if the situation demands that the buildings be placed outside the range of the generator, heaters (needs research to unlock) could be cranked up in the specific buildings and steam hubs (also needs research to unlock) that produce their very own heat range can be installed on the streets.
+Alternatively, if the situation demands that the buildings be placed outside the range of the generator, heaters (needs research to unlock) could be cranked up in the specific buildings and steam hubs (also needs research to unlock) that produce their very own heat zones can be installed on the streets.

 The beacon is a building which unlocks exploration outside the crater.
 Workers could be assigned to the expeditionary party who then become scouts, whose sole objective is to forage for resources in the wilderness and distant places beyond the crater.